thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 >culprits.
 In a particular city a couple of ruffians creating trouble in the market place were
 >arrested by the police, put up in court the next morning and were bailed out by the court.
 At
 >this the people of the town protested why the police had not beaten up the ruffians during the
->night when they were in police lock-up, took out a protest procession.… When the police
+>night when they were in police lock-up, took out a protest procession. … When the police
 >are 'soft' on a criminal allegations of corruption are immediately made and people suspect the
 >worst complicity between them and the criminals.[^27]